AlexanderSchulz14/PDF-Merger/README.md

 3. Have fun with your PDFs!

 ### **Note:**
-ordering of files in filename matters for merge; use numeric values at the beginning of the filename e.g.
+ordering of files matters for merge; use numeric values at the beginning of the filename e.g.
 - "1.
 File_1"
 - "2.
 File_2"